amaliawhay/day-planner/pseudocode.md

    A. Create responsive bootstrap elements for each time block 9-5.
    a.
 Each block has 3 sections
    1a.
 Section for time
+   a.a.
    2b.
-Section that user input can be entered into - Bootstrap form - variable to hold user input (enter this input into an array?) - store this input in local storage
+Section that user input can be entered into a.a.
+Bootstrap form a.b. variable to hold user input (enter this input into an array?) a.c. store this input in local storage
    3c.
+Save button
+   aa. onclick
-Save button - onclick - add hover class to present & future time slots. - use "disabled" (bootstrap feature) to prevent clicks on save button after time slot has passed
+   bb. add hover class to present & future time slots. cc. use "disabled" (bootstrap feature) to prevent clicks on save button after time slot has passed
+   b.
+Each time should have its own id or value consistent with military time to communicate with moment.js
    B. The time blocks are color coded
    a.
 Grey for time blocks that have passed
    1a.
 Use "disabled" (bootstrap feature)?